David W. Tandy

 David Warren Tandy is a retired American Democratic Party politician in Louisville, Kentucky, he served as a member of the Louisville Metro Council, representing District 4.
 Originally appointed by the Metro Council to fill the vacancy left by the death of former councilman Willie Bright, Tandy served from April 14, 2005, until he decided to not run for reelection in 2016.
-Tandy served as interim President of the Louisville Metro Council from 2015 to 2016, temporarily filling the vacancy left by the death of then Council President Jim King.
-He was succeeded as President by David Yates.
+Tandy served as interim president of the Louisville Metro Council from 2015 to 2016, temporarily filling the vacancy left by the death of then council president Jim King.
+He was succeeded as president by David Yates.

 Biography

-Tandy was born December 12, 1972 in Owensboro, Kentucky.
+Tandy was born December 12, 1972, in Owensboro, Kentucky.
 As a student athlete, Tandy played as a defensive tackle for the Owensboro High's Red Devils.
 In 1991, Tandy was selected to play for the KY–TN All-star game.
 That same year Tandy began his matriculation at Vanderbilt University on an athletic scholarship.
 During his matriculation at the university, Tandy served as president of the Black Student Alliance, was a founding member of the Voices of Praise Gospel Choir, and was elected to serve on the Honors Council.
 Tandy graduated from Vanderbilt's Peabody College in 1995 with a Bachelor of Science in Human and Organizational Development.

 Political career

 In 2000, Tandy served as treasurer for the Kentucky Democratic Party, the youngest person and second African-American to serve his party as a state official.

+During the 2000 presidential election, Tandy was the Tennessee state co-chair of GoreNet.
+GoreNet was a group that supported the Al Gore campaign with a focus on grassroots and online organizing as well as hosting small dollar donor events.

 Tandy was elected by the Metro Council to serve as District Four councilman on April 14, 2005.
 He was re-elected in November 2006.

 In January 2009, he was unanimously elected to serve as the seventh president of the Louisville Metro Council.

 In the 2010 mayoral race, Tandy came in second place in the Democratic primary.

 Following the death of Council President Jim King in January 2015, Tandy was selected to fill the unexpired term.
 He is the second member of the Metro Council, after King, to serve as president for more than one term.